Police Tactical Unit (Singapore)

-The anti-riot vehicle is one of the most well-recognised icons of the Singapore PTU amongst the local population, commonly referred to as the Ang Chia (literally "Red Vehicle" in Hokkien).
+The red anti-riot Tactical Vehicle (TAV) is one of the most well-recognised icons of the Singapore PTU amongst the local population, commonly referred to as the Ang Chia (literally "Red Vehicle" in Hokkien).

 The Police Tactical Unit (PTU) is a paramilitary specialist unit of the Singapore Police Force and comes under the direct command of the Special Operations Command.
-Based in Queenstown, it is the main anti-rioting and disaster-management unit of the police force.
-They are also called upon to handle cases of serious crime in progress, particularly cases involving firearms.
-From 2004, PTU officers also presented greater public prominence when they conducted patrols in public areas, such as at Orchard Road, Holland Village and Serangoon Gardens Estate, partly as a response to greater terrorism concerns.

 History

 Early Days

 The PTU traces its history back to the early 1950s, when the Maria Hertogh riots demonstrated the incapability of existing law enforcement measures to contain situations of mass rioting and other disturbances to public peace.
 Hence, in 1952, the first Riot Squad was formed with 60 junior officers deliberately chosen from a wide range of ethnic backgrounds, and who had been screened to ensure no relations to any political party or faction.
 These officers underwent rigorous (military) training conducted by Colonel William E. Fairbairn, who was formerly the Assistant Commissioner of the Shanghai Municipal Police Armed Reserve.

 These officers formed the first riot control squad, which became operational in December 1952 as the Reserve Unit (RU).
 Their responsibilities included crowd control, riot control, and the provision of assistance during natural calamities such as fires and floods, thus, three specially trained squads were formed.

 In 1953, the squad was reorganised into 3 troops of 50 men each and renamed the Police Reserve Unit (PRU), with PRU 1 stationed at Mount Vernon Camp, PRU 2 at Queensway Base and PRU 3 at Jalan Bahar Camp.
 The unit would later come to be known as the Police Task Force (PTF) following the merger of all three Reserved Units and would be permanently based at Queensway Base.